technyon/nuki_hub/README.md

 - Nuki Smartlock enabled: Enable if you want Nuki Hub to connect to a Nuki Lock (1.0-4.0 and Ultra)
 - Nuki Smartlock Ultra/Go/5th gen enabled: Enable if you want Nuki Hub to connect to a Nuki Lock Ultra/Go/5th gen Pro
 - Nuki Opener enabled: Enable if you want Nuki Hub to connect to a Nuki Opener
-- New Nuki Bluetooth connection mode (disable if there are connection issues): Enable to use the latest Nuki BLE connection mode (recommended).
-Disable if you have issues communicating with the lock/opener

 #### Advanced Nuki Configuration